Enter your self-employed income and see your income tax, National Insurance, and take-home pay instantly. No login, no download.

 Annual amount into personal/SIPP

-For guidance only — uses 2025/26 standard UK tax rates.
+For guidance only — uses standard UK income tax bands and Class 4 NI structure (typically frozen thresholds; verify on HMRC for your tax year).
 Does not include every personal circumstance.
-Always consult a qualified accountant for your specific situation.
+Always consult a qualified accountant.

 Your Estimated Take-Home